hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ---

-Note that you could also pass in as many arguments as you want to HOC to perhaps control how the data gets fetched, and thus make your HOC more reusable.
+Note that you could also pass in as many arguments as you want to the HOC.
+For example in order to control how the data gets fetched, and thus make your HOC more reusable.

 ```
 // This function takes a component...